benhammondmusic/blog/ckxs2v8vz0438u5s140qz20eg.md

-## Add "Shrink Video" to Apple Right-Click Menu
+## Right-click to "Shrink Video" on Mac

 I frequently upload screen recordings on my work in progress to our GitHub issues / PRs, but often hit the max file size of 10mb when demonstrating complicated features.
 I tried a few solutions including the built in "Encode Selected Video Files" which uses Quicktime, but that reduced the resolution of the video and I knew there was a better solution.